immu0001/SLAM-Computer-vision-project/README.md

 * Notebook 2 : Omega and Xi constraints
 * Notebook 3 : landmark detection and tracking
 * robot_class.py: robot object

+# WARNING !!!
+## This Algorithm assumes that the object is in 2-D world
+### Just an initial step towards real world SLAMs